GothenburgBitFactory/bugwarrior/bugwarrior/docs/common_configuration.rst

 Secret Management
 -----------------

-You need not store your secrets in plain text in your `bugwarriorrc` file;
+You need not store your secrets in plain text in your configuration file;
 you can enter the following values to control where to gather your secrets
 from: